Ajay Singh Jasrotia

-Knowing that he won't survive he refused to be evacuated before his wounded men.
+Contrary to British Indian Army times when officers commanded from behind, today Indian Army officers lead their troops from front and Jasrotia was among the few senior most officers to be martyred while evacuating the wounded soldiers during Kargil War.
+Knowing that he won't survive he refused to be evacuated before his wounded men, giving a new definition of valour, devotion to duty and supreme sacrifice.

 His death played a role in motivating his juniors Captain then Lieutenant Vikram Batra PVC and Colonel then Lieutenant Sanjeev Singh Jamwal VrC to capture Point 5140 without any casualty.

 Coincidentally Batra was killed in a similar way as Jasrotia during the capture of Point 4875 when he exposed himself to enemy fire while rescuing an injured soldier.

 Early life

-He was born into a family of military traditions, his grandfather Khajoor Singh was a lieutenant Colonel and his father Arjun Singh Jasrotia was the DIG of Border Security Force.
+He was born into a family of military traditions, his grandfather Khajoor Singh Jasrotia was a Lieutenant Colonel in J&K State Forces and later ADC to Karan Singh, his father Arjun Singh Jasrotia was the DIG of Border Security Force.
 He was fondly known as “Rambo” during his schooling days in Jammu.
 He did his primary education from BSF School Paloura in Jammu, senior secondary from Kendriya Vidyalaya Jalandhar Cantt, B.Com. from SPMR Commerce College in Jammu, SSB from Allahabad and military training from OTA Chennai.